 Welcome to another episode of B2B Marketing & More!
 My special guest today is Felix Krueger.
-Felix is the CEO of Krueger Marketing.
+Felix is the .
 His company specializes in sales enablement, Account-Based Marketing for B2B enterprises, and he recently launched his podcast, The State of Sales Enablement.

 Today we talk about how to make sales content a competitive advantage.

 In this episode: